marltrill/HomeLocator/README.md

 * Added Municipalities boundaries from GitHub (NOT GML, couldn't get that working...). -22.03.2021 ABP
     * Added "Home" button to return user to default extent as well as a scaleline.
     * Added navigation bar at the top, the buttons don't do anything yet.
+    * Cleaned navigation bar, added structure to files, and enabled "About" button so it loads a page now.

 Sample of app so far:
 [Image of App Progress](images/app_progress.png)